versx/iOSDyldIntegrityBypass/README.md

 Since we know there is the need to validate and abort if code signature is invalid, you may have already been able to guess where this 2nd read is focused. :eyes:

-The 2nd read() is located such that the end of this page worth of data includes the beginning of the binaries code signature to ensure that it is valid, else CrashIfInvalidCodeSignature() will throw a non-zero exit.
+The 2nd read() is located such that the end of this page worth of data includes the beginning of the binary's code signature to ensure that it is valid, else CrashIfInvalidCodeSignature() will throw a non-zero exit.

 Given that I could now see where the application was being validated, it's time to give dyld what it wants :wink:

 I provided the file locateTarget.xm tweak (Theos tweakfile type) to inject into your target IPA.
 The output will be the first 8 bytes of the 0x1000 byte read.
 Use this too look at your original stock binary from the appstore, and get the full 0x1000 unmodified hex data.
-Grab the original 0x4000 bytes from the original binary as wel land now we can make a bypass.
+Grab the original 0x4000 bytes from the original binary while your're already looking at it and now we can make a bypass.

 ## Crafting your bypass dylib.
 For my example, we know that: